makipom/MomoTalk-Telegram/README.md

 ![image](https://user-images.githubusercontent.com/118981482/236819359-cc88ac8b-06ad-4356-9d05-95838a005548.png)

 ### Installation
-* Download the theme file from this repository and open it through `Telegram Desktop` app;
+* Download the `momotalk.tdesktop-theme` file from this repository and open it through `Telegram Desktop` app;
 #### OR
 * Use the direct link to the theme - [`MomoTalk【非公式】`](https://t.me/addtheme/momotalk).